1054/Crab.Toolkit.JWST/notes/20230106_claws_masking.md

 done
 ```

 A screenshot of the DS9 display above is as below.
 First panel is the input cal image.
-Second and third panels are the galaxy emission mask.
-Fourth and fifth panels are the claws emission mask.
-The mask with file name suffix "zeroonemask" means that it is a 0-1 mask, whereas the one without that suffix has a float value from 0 to 1 because of the `--smooth` parameter.
-Smoothing more will get the final claw mask bigger, but it depends.
+Second and third panels are the detected and smoothed claw emission mask.
+The mask file with a name suffix "zeroonemask" means that it is a 0-1 mask, whereas the one without that suffix has float pixel values from 0 to 1 because of the `--smooth` parameter.
+Smoothing more will get the final claw mask bigger, but it needs some trials.

 ![claws masking screenshot](20230106_claws_masking.pic/jw01727044001_04101_00001_nrcb1_cal_claws.png)